yokoffing/filterlists/README.md

 ***
 # Block Twitch ads

-* I use [Violentmonkey](https://violentmonkey.github.io/get-it/) with the [AdGuard Extra](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#adguard-extra) userscript.
+For Twitch adblock, I use [Violentmonkey](https://violentmonkey.github.io/get-it/) with the [AdGuard Extra](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#adguard-extra) userscript.
 This helps uBlock Origin block server-side ads.

+You can also use Tampermonkey as a Twitch adblock solution.

 # Block YouTube ads

+Adblock not working on YouTube?

 * uBlock Origin on Firefox should be okay.
+If adblock is no longer working on YouTube, check the [subreddit](https://www.reddit.com/r/uBlockOrigin/).
 * If using [uBlock Origin Lite](https://github.com/uBlockOrigin/uBOL-home?tab=readme-ov-file#ubo-lite), open the popup panel and set the filtering mode to **Complete** on `youtube.com` and any other ad-invasive site.
    * For more info, see our [new section](https://github.com/yokoffing/filterlists?tab=readme-ov-file#ublock-origin-lite) on uBlock Origin Lite.